bacher/kvdb-poc/README.md

-# LSM Proof of Concept
+# Key-Value Persistence Database

+Main purpose of this repo is studying of journaled database approaches.